lcrostarosa/homekit-room-sync/README.md

 >
 > - Pre-alpha status: Expect breaking changes and incomplete features
 > - Untested: Has not been thoroughly tested in real environments
-> - Use at your own risk: May cause issues with your HomeKit setup.
-PLEASE BACK UP YOUR SYSTEM BEFORE TRYNG THIS
+> - Use at your own risk: May cause issues with your HomeKit setup
 >
-> **Looking for contributors!** If you're interested in Home Assistant development or want to help test, please check out our [Contributing Guide](CONTRIBUTING.md).
+> **DISCLAIMER: This integration directly modifies internal Home Assistant storage files.
+YOU MUST BACK UP YOUR HOME ASSISTANT CONFIGURATION BEFORE INSTALLING OR USING THIS INTEGRATION.
+The authors are not responsible for any data loss or corruption.**

 A Home Assistant custom integration that automatically synchronizes your Home Assistant Areas with HomeKit Room assignments.